 Have you ever heard of Google’s Local Pack – also referred to as the Map Pack or even the Snack Pack?
-Rather than heard of it, you have probably come across it a lot when using Google’s search engine.
-The Local Pack can bring outcomes that are hugely important to your small business’ success.
+Rather than heard of it, you have probably come across it when using Google’s search engine.
+However, the Local Pack can bring hugely important outcomes to your small business’ success.
 So enough with the mystery, let’s unpack what this local pack is and how you can use it to your advantage.

 1) What is the Local Pack?

 The Local Pack is a section of Google’s search results that shows the local business related to your query.
-Whenever your query has local intent, Google will show three local businesses that might answer your query.
+For example, Google will show three local businesses that might answer your query whenever your question has local intent.

 The Local 3-Pack appears in the #1 spot 93% of the time when a local search is performed – and 46% of all searches on Google are of this nature.
-This means that businesses that are optimized for a Google local search have a better chance of ranking at the top of the search results page, almost every single time.
-In other words, this is a major advantage for small businesses.
+This means that businesses optimised for a Google local search have a better chance of ranking at the top of the search results page almost every time.
+In other words, this is a significant advantage for small businesses.

-According to ThinkWithGoogle, 50% of consumers who conduct a local search on their smartphone visit a store within a day and 18% of those searches lead to a purchase within a day.
-What’s more, search queries with “near me” in the query have increased 34x since 2011 with the vast majority coming from mobile.
+According to ThinkWithGoogle, 50% of consumers who conduct a local search on their smartphone visit a store within a day, and 18% of those searches lead to a purchase within a day.
+Moreover, search queries with “near me” in the question have increased 34x since 2011, with the vast majority coming from mobile.

-There are many advantages that come with the Local Pack, both online and offline.
+Many advantages come with the Local Pack, both online and offline.
 First, it will lead to more website traffic and better SEO outcomes.
-As Digital Coast Marketing states, “It is not uncommon for a small business that is listed on a few local listings without much traffic to beat out big chains that have a location in that area: that is how strong the effect of your presence on a listings site can be.
-This is because Google wants to give searchers a good experience by emphasizing the results that are truly local, and it uses these sites as a good way to determine that.”
+As Digital Coast Marketing states, “It is not uncommon for a small business listed on a few local listings without much traffic to beat out big chains that have a location in that area: that is how strong the effect of your presence on a listings site can be.
+This is because Google wants to give searchers a good experience by emphasising the truly local results, and it uses these sites as a good way to determine that.”

-Due to these online benefits, your business will get an increased amount of foot traffic, bringing new customers and increased revenue.
-Most people do not go beyond the Google’s first page when searching online, and in a local inquiry, this first page is centered on the 3-Pack.
+Due to these online benefits, your business will get increased foot traffic, bringing new customers and increased revenue.
+Most people do not go beyond Google’s first page when searching online, and in a local inquiry, this first page is centred on the 3-Pack.
 78% of these local-mobile searches result in offline purchases, which means that every local search query in your area can bring in new customers and revenue.

-In a Moz case study, they analyzed where users were clicking when they arrived at their local search results.
+A Moz case study analysed where users were clicking when they arrived at their local search results.
 The research found that:

 3) How Can Your Business Rank For The Local Pack?

-Google’s algorithm takes many factors into account when displaying their Local Pack – for the full rundown of ranking factors, check out Moz’ article.
-While their algorithm is extremely complicated and mystical, experts point to these three factors as crucial: Business Information, Website SEO, and Online reviews.
+Google’s algorithm considers many factors when displaying their Local Pack – for the full rundown of ranking factors, check out Moz’s article.
+While their algorithm is highly complicated and mystical, experts point to these three factors as crucial: Business Information, Website SEO, and Online reviews.
 As website SEO is a complete strategy in itself, we will be taking a closer look at business information and reviews as a way to rank in the Local Pack.

 Google is always looking to provide the best information and experience to their searchers.
-As a result, they want to make sure that any business they display in the search results “answers” the searchers query as good as possible.
+As a result, they want to make sure that any business they display in the search results “answers” the searcher’s query as good as possible.
 Key factors like proximity, category, and keywords will help them do so.
 And simply said, Google draws this information from all the Google My Business listings.
 If you have not set up a Google My Business listing for your small business yet, now is the time to do so (here is the how-to).
-You are also missing out on all the rewards if you don’t have an optimized listing, so it is crucial that your profile is a 100% complete.
+You are also missing out on all the rewards if you don’t have an optimised listing, so your profile must be 100% complete.

-We’ve been talking a lot about the importance of reviews for small business recently.
-There are many benefits to generating reviews, but the one we haven’t mentioned yet is in relation to the Local Pack.
+We’ve been talking about the importance of reviews for small businesses recently.
+There are many benefits to generating reviews, but the one we haven’t mentioned yet is the Local Pack.
 Online reviews are a crucial part of the algorithm of the Local Pack and can make or break your chance of taking one of those coveted spots.
-Google takes into account review quantity, review velocity, review diversity and so on.
-Specifically Google reviews have a real effect on search rankings, and the listing with the most reviews often comes out as the winner.
+Google considers review quantity, review velocity, review diversity and so on.
+Specifically, Google reviews have a natural effect on search rankings, and the listing with the most reviews often comes out as the winner.

-Conversion Sciences did some interesting research into Google reviews and their effect on search engine visibility.
+Conversion Sciences did some exciting research into Google reviews and their effect on search engine visibility.
 This is what they found:

-Not only do reviews work magic on Google’s algorithm, they also positively influence searchers decision-making process.
+Reviews work magic on Google’s algorithm, but they also positively influence searchers’ decision-making process.
 Keep in mind that consumers who perform local searches are ready to buy and act quickly.
 Making it in the Local Pack is a tremendous business accomplishment, but it doesn’t end there.
-You are still competing with two other business in the Local Pack, that are probably similar in terms of product or service.
-How will the consumer make a decision here?
+You are still competing with two other businesses in the Local Pack that are probably similar in terms of product or service.
+So how will the consumer make a decision here?
 You guessed it, the reviews!
 If you are the business with the most (positive) reviews, you will most likely beat out your competitors and win over that customer.
 The Moz study we referred to earlier found that reviews attracted the most clicks.

 The takeaway?
 People AND Google love reviews.
 So once your Google My Business listing is optimised, you need to start raking in those reviews.

-Up until today, you might have never heard of the Google Local Pack – but you have definitely been exposed it is as a consumer.
+You might have never heard of the Google Local Pack until today, but you have been exposed to it as a consumer.
 Now you can implement a Local Pack strategy that will also benefit you as a business owner.
-With your business listing and online reviews, you have powerful tools at your disposition to make the Local Pack work in your small business’ advantage.
+With your business listing and online reviews, you have powerful tools at your disposal to make the Local Pack work to your small business’ advantage.
 Google is about to transform your small business.
-Find out how we at Mobilise Solutions make the process of getting your customers to review your business positively and also on Google and Facebook.
+Please find out how we at Mobilise Solutions make the process of getting your customers to review your business positively and on Google and Facebook.